Malanda - Yungaburra

 Table Chart PROFILE FAQ

-Malanda - Yungaburra has a typical household mix, with a fairly typical median household size
+Malanda - Yungaburra has a typical household mix, with a lower-than-average median household size

 Family households account for 72.2% of all households, including 24.3% couples with children, 38.1% couples without children, and 9.4% single parent families.
 Non-family households constitute the remaining 27.8%, with lone person households at 25.2% and group households comprising 2.6%.
-The median household size is 2.4 people, which aligns with the average for the Rest of Qld.
+The median household size is 2.4 people, which is smaller than the Rest of Qld average of 2.5.

 Frequently Asked Questions - Households